Deployment of FotoStation for Windows

 Configure licensing

-Alternative 1: If you are using a single product key with several activations.
-(If you are using a license server, skip this step.)
+Alternative 1: If you use a single product key with several activations.
+If you are using a license server, skip this step.

 Alternative 2: If you are using a license server.